mtth/kit/README.rst

 Once Flasker has finished importing all your project module files and configuring the applications, it handles startup!

-This is only the simplest way you can use Flasker but there are several other configuration options detailed in the `full documentation`_.
+This is the simplest way you can use Flasker and there are several other configuration options detailed in the `full documentation`_.

 .. _Bootstrap: http://twitter.github.com/bootstrap/index.html